ZackaryHoyt/SyntheticEntityTracking/readme.md

 ## Python Path Configuration
 All scripts include the `src` directory in the python path.
 Visual Studio Code with run configurations parameterizing the environment can be used: `"env": { "PYTHONPATH": "${workspaceFolder}/src" }`, where the `workspaceFolder` reference is the path of the folder opened in VS Code.
 To have `workspaceFolder` correctly pointed to this project, go to `file > Open Folder...` and navigate to and select the `Synthetic Entity Tracking` project folder.

+## Training Setup Instructions
-## Generating Environments
+### Step 1 - Generating Environments
-Run the `/src/environment_generation/generate_perlin_noisemaps.py` script with the `--settings` argument pointing to the configured settings.
+Run the `/src/environment_generation/generate_perlin_noisemaps.py` script with the `--settings` argument pointing to the environment generation settings.
 See the VS Code run configuration `Build Environments`, which uses `--settings=settings/perlin_environment_generation.json`,  for examples on how to run the script.

-### Environment Generation Settings:
+#### Environment Generation Settings:
 * `seed` (int) - RNG seed.
 * `size` (int) - Square size of the environment (height and width).
 * `n_samples` (int) - Number of samples to generate.